U.S. journalist and PBS anchor Gwen Ifill dies at 61

 A native of New York and a graduate of Boston's Simmons College, Ifill received more than 20 honorary doctorates.
 She was included in Ebony Magazine's list of 150 Most Influential African Americans.

-In a reaction from Capitol Hill, House of Representatives Speaker Paul Ryan tweeted, "I am saddened to learn about the passing of Gwen Ifill - an incredibly talented and respected journalist."
+In a bipartisan reaction, Republican House of Representatives Speaker Paul Ryan and Obama, a Democrat, expressed sorrow about Ifill's death.
+On Twitter, Ryan called her "an incredibly talented and respected journalist."

+"I always appreciated Gwen's reporting, even when I was at the receiving end of one of her tough and thorough interviews," Obama said at a White House news conference.